B2.3 Use mental math strategies to calculate percents of whole numbers, including 1%, 5%, 10%, 15%, 25%, and 50%, and explain the strategies used.

 Representation Percentage Instructional Notes

 75% of the circles are green.
 Even if 75% of the circles are green, that doesn't mean there are 100 circles overall.
 On the other hand, if there were 100 circles, there would be 75 green circles.
-Also, the fraction of circles that are green is equivalent to \(\frac{75}{100}\) (for example, \(\frac{3}{4}\) = \(\frac{75} {100}\) and \(\frac{150}{200}\) = \(\frac{75}{100}\)).
+Also, the fraction of circles that are green is equivalent to \(\frac{75}{100}\) (for example, \(\frac{3}{4}\) = \(\frac{75} {100}\) and if this amount were doubled, the corresponding fraction would be \(\frac{150}{200}\) = \(\frac{75}{100}\)).

 50% of the site is laid to lawn.
-Even if 50% of the field is covered with grass, it cannot be said that the field has an area of 100 m2.
-But we can say that for every 100 m2 of land, 50 m2 is covered by grass.
+Even if 50% of the field is covered with grass, it does not mean that the field has an area of 100 m2.
+The entire field is 4000 m2.
+If half of it is covered with grass, there would be 2000 m2 of grass.
 Thus, \(\frac{2\;000}{4\;000} \) = \(\frac{1}{2} \) = \(\frac{50}{100}\) = 50 %.

 Knowledge: Mental Math

-Most everyday calculations are related to mental arithmetic.
+Most everyday calculations are related to mental math.
 People who develop good mental math skills do not rely on electronics or paper to perform everyday calculations.
 Yet, it is important to demystify mental math.
-"Mental arithmetic is the ability to perform calculations with little or no help from a pencil and paper or a calculator.
+"Mental math is the ability to perform calculations with little or no help from a pencil and paper or a calculator.
 It is an essential component of effective instruction in the junior grades."
 (Ontario Ministry of Education, 2004 a, p.
 24).
 Thus, it is not about using an algorithm in your head, but about calculating flexibly and efficiently.